 ** The same process also works for the G1000, GNS430/530, and touch screen controllers in the TBM930 and Cessna Longitude.

 The RealSimGear Add-on gets installed into your "Community" folder and contains a folder called "Data".
 Within the "Data" folder are the standard RealSimGear Add-on files, including the CommandMapping.ini.
-Please note, for MSFS, the CommandMapping.ini files are no longer readable/editable by customers.
-However, as we update those files, the latest will be posted HERE.
+As we update those files, the latest will be posted HERE.
 You can simply download the latest and overwrite the one currently in the "..\Community\RealSimGear\Data" folder.